 There are positives and negatives to the use of cardboard.
 While much of it is produced from recycled paper, it is also produced from trees (sustainably forested) that require massive amounts of energy and water to process.
 Luckily, boxes can be made from up to 100% recycled material.

 Cardboard boxes are very reusable as long as they retain their form, extending their life cycle.
 Plus, they can be recycled up to 25 times before they have to be composted or thrown out.
-If it is able to be composted instead of thrown into the landfill, the overall methane emissions will be reduced.
+If it is able to be composted instead of thrown into the landfill, the overall methane emissions will be significantly reduced.

 So, you have your recycled box all ready for packing.
 Obviously, you need to cushion your product to prevent rattling and breakage.
 To fill that void between product and box, you use one of a variety of options in the world of void fill (aptly named).
 Void fill is a filler material, used to close up the free space in your shipping box and lock products in place.
 Paper is a popular choice for this.

 You can get fat rolls of kraft paper which you can manually bunch up into cushiony balls to stuff strategically around your merchandise.
-You can buy shredded paper to treat your product to a cozy nest of protection.
+You can also buy shredded paper to treat your product to a cozy nest of protection.
 For your more delicate items, there’s tissue paper to wrap gingerly about those ceramic and glass whatnots.

-Finally, you have the machine-managed paper packaging, whereby a noisy robot crunches kraft paper or puffs up paper bubble wrap in order to make your packing that much more quick and efficient.
+Finally, you have the machine-managed paper packaging, where a noisy robot crunches kraft paper or puffs up paper bubble wrap in order to make your packing that much more quick and efficient.

-Paper packaging is super recyclable and can also be composted (especially a good option if your city has a composting program).
+Paper packaging is super recyclable and can also be composted (an especially good option if your city has a composting program).
 Further, the packaging is often reusable.

 3. Reusable plastic tubs

-While impractical for most eCommerce businesses, plastic totes are a super sustainable packaging option for businesses that can implement the complex distribution and return system required for consumer adoption.
+While impractical for most eCommerce businesses, plastic tubs are a super sustainable packaging option for businesses that can implement the complex distribution and return system required for consumer adoption.